Best Practices and Issues that Arise in DCF Models

-In addition, given spreadsheets are inherently prone to errors, it is best practice for all DCF models used in international arbitration to be verified by a team independent of the team that prepared them.
-This independent team should verify the model by confirming that the inputs agree to the source documents and that the formulas within the model are correct (for example, are all the relevant years included within a formula calculating the total).
+In addition, given that spreadsheets are inherently prone to errors, it is best practice for all DCF models used in international arbitration to be verified by a team independent of the team that prepared them.
+This independent team should verify the model by confirming that the inputs agree to the source documents and that the formulas within the model are correct (for example, all the relevant years are included within a formula calculating the total).

 Although some experts have company rules that require the verification of a firm work-product (and some have specialist teams who focus only on verifying models), this is not the case for all experts.